diskoverdata/diskover-docs/source_files/user_interface_settings.md

 A cache is used to store website content for performance purposes and is stored in the browser only.
 There are a few instances in which you will need to clear the cache, but it should be used as a last resort:

--  Sometimes the cache might prevent a browser-based software from working properly overtime and the cache needs to be cleared.
+-  Sometimes the cache might prevent a browser-based software from working properly over time and the cache needs to be cleared.
 -  If you get a pop-up message on the Diskover interface asking you to clear the cache.

 ![Image: Settings – Clear Diskover Cache](images/image_settings_clear_cache.png)